kaylozano/kaylalozano/README.md

    7. I value progress over perfection.
    8. I always welcome feedback.
 I will, more than likely, actively ask for feedback but feel free to volunteer thoughts at any time.
 Thank you in advance!
    9. I strive to balance being present, while always being a forward-thinker.
-   10. I care most about what is best for the user.
+   10. I care most about what is best for the user - this is not always as easy or simple as it sounds.
    11. I love being the glue.
 Bringing teams together to align on goals and process.
 Improving workflows.
 Adapting process and presentations to accommodate higher levels of cross-team collaboration.
 Measuring and monitoring success.
 These are fun challenges.